blakegillon/100-days-of-code/r1-log.md

 ### R1D19 Aug 14, Monday 2017
 read and worked through chapter 1 and up until chapter 2 fahrenheit to centigrade in Beginning JavaScript.

+### R1D20 Aug 15, Tuesday 2017
+finished Beginning Javascript chapter 2 and took notes - will do the summary questions tomororw.